gazoodle/geckolib/README.md

    a retry loop resulting in tardy updates in HA.
  - Protocol retry count removed because it is now intrinsic to retry operations every so often until the timeout period is exceeded.
+ - Noticed that inMix updates seem to always send 7 x the number of zones worth of data based at 600 (which is the SpaPackStruct.xml's start location of the inMix log structure) so replicate this behaviour in the hope that it will drive the inMix modules correctly.

 ## Done/Fixed in 1.0.10
  - Handle TempNotValid error